Piscataway, New Jersey: Economy

+The world headquarters of Telcordia Technologies had been located in Piscataway, until a June 2011 deal in which Ericsson acquired the company in a deal valued at $1.15 billion.

 Sports

-SHI Stadium was originally constructed in 1994 with 41,500 seats as the home of the Rutgers Scarlet Knights football team and was expanded to a capacity of 52,454 in 2009 after a $100-million expansion.
+SHI Stadium was originally constructed in 1994 with 41,500 seats as the home of the Rutgers Scarlet Knights football team and was expanded to a capacity of 52,454 in 2009 after a $100 million expansion.

-Louis Brown Athletic Center is the home of the Rutgers University men's and women's basketball teams.
+Jersey Mike's Arena is the home of the Rutgers University men's and women's basketball teams.
 The venue was originally named the Rutgers Athletic Center, still called the RAC by many, and can accommodate 9,000 attendees.
 The athletic center was the home of the professional New Jersey Nets for the four seasons from 1977–1981 after moving from New York and before the Meadowlands Arena was completed.

 Yurcak Field is a multi-purpose soccer and lacrosse stadium, built in 1994, and holds 5,000 people.
 The stadium is officially named "The Soccer/Lacrosse Stadium at Yurcak Field" in honor of Ronald N. Yurcak, a 1965 All-American Rutgers lacrosse player.
 Rutgers University host their home games at this stadium.